alichamouda/docker-MEAN-tutorial/README.md

 - [WORKING] postman on backend container
 - [FAILING] CORS ISSUES on frontend

-#### V1.1
-- [SOLVED] CORS ISSUES on frontend

-#### V1.2
-- [WORKING] ADDED DB Isolation from localhost and CREATED HYBRID IMAGE

 ### About Contributors

 @alichamouda
-> I'm a software engineering student at National Insttute of Applied Sciences and Technology INSAT, University of Carthage.
+> I'm a software engineering student at National Institute of Applied Sciences and Technology INSAT, University of Carthage.
 >Check my website on http://aws.ali-hamouda.codes.
 I thank my tutor Wassim Kallel for his help and advice.